rachelamandamartin/Project1/README.md

       - `[elk]`
       - `10.1.0.4 ansible_python_interpreter=/usr/bin/python3`
-    - When you are creating the playbook be sure to specify at the top of the playbook which group you would like the playbook to be executed on
+    - When you are creating the playbook be sure to specify at the top of the playbook file which group you would like the playbook to be executed on
     - If you want to execute the playbook on the Webservers (Web-1 & 2) your playbook should include "hosts: webservers", while if you want to execute the playbook on the ELK-VM your playbook file should include "hosts: elk"
-    - More specifically the ELK server was installed on the elk hosts, while filebeat and metricbeat were installed on the webservers hosts
+    - The ELK server was installed on the elk hosts, while filebeat and metricbeat were installed on the webservers hosts
 - _Which URL do you navigate to in order to check that the ELK server is running?_
   - To ensure the ELK server is running navigate to http://137.117.41.225:5601/app/kibana
     - Note: the IP address used in this link is the ELK-VM public IP